marcinwiacek/pl1/stage1/readme2.md

 #Asynchrononus?

-The same like previous point - too early, but in the future yes
+The same like previous point - too early, but in the future yes.

+Please note, that such was for example CPU in Polish MERA 400.

 #UMA (Unified Memory Architecture) ?